 Our lead tester has been using the Oru Beach LT regularly for over four years now, taking it on road trips and getting out on the water whenever she can, and has a durability update on this much-loved watercraft.
 The boat itself has held up phenomenally — over rocks, full of gear, and through innumerable folds on sandy shores.
 However, one small piece has gone missing.
 The pole that holds the seatback in place has a special cap on either end that secures it to the boat's sides.
-Unfortunately, one of these small caps has managed to pop out of place and disappeared during an adventure.
-We're happy to report that Oru happily replaced this section, free of charge, and the new pole has yet to come apart.
+Unfortunately, one of these small caps managed to pop out of place and disappear during an adventure.
+We're happy to report that Oru happily replaced this section, free of charge.

-We even broke some kayaks during testing and subsequently tested the included repair patch kit (lookin' at you, PackLite).
+We even broke some kayaks during testing and subsequently tested the included repair patch kit (lookin' at you, AE PackLite).
 While it might be easy to assume that thicker materials automatically make for a more durable boat, the story isn't so simple.
 Several models broke in other ways, like the snapped strap of the Tucktec.
-While time is the true test, we still put these kayaks through a LOT during our seasons of testing.

 While most of these boats did not pop, tear, or develop leaks during our testing, we noticed an important divide in the inflatable models.
 Most inflatables we tested are comprised of a left air chamber, a right air chamber, and a floor air chamber.
 If you were to pop the left or right side, the half-inflated boat would be extremely difficult to get back to shore.
-On the other hand, the Advanced Elements AdvancedFrame models we tested — both the single and convertible tandem — inflate an inner chamber that goes around the entire perimeter, then an outer chamber surrounding that.
+In contrast, both Advanced Elements AdvancedFrame kayaks we tested — the single and the convertible tandem — inflate an inner chamber that goes around the entire perimeter, then an outer chamber surrounding that.
 This design ensures that if you somehow manage to pop the outer chamber of air, the inner chamber still gives enough structure to the boat for you to paddle it to a safe landing.
 It's hard to put a price on that kind of peace of mind.

-There are a lot of options on the packable and inflatable kayak market today, and it's no simple feat to find out which is the right choice before you drop hundreds (or more) of dollars on a rig.
+There are many options on the packable and inflatable kayak market today, and it's no simple feat to narrow it down to the right choice before you drop hundreds of dollars (or more) on a rig.
 Consider the intended use of your future kayak — where you plan to go, how long you hope to be out, what things you'd like to bring with you — to help inform your decision.
-Be sure to research water and weather conditions where you plan to travel, and always remember to bring a life jacket for every living creature on your boat.
+Be sure to research the water and weather conditions where you plan to travel, and always remember to bring a life jacket for every living creature on your boat.